cowlicks/privacypossum/README.md

 Etags are a well known tracking vector, commonly used in lieu of cookies.

-We disable incommning etags for 3rd party requests.

-Ideally we would be able to create a heuristic for testing etags.
-We can send a false Etag, if the server sends back an etag that was the same as the previously set Etag, we can verify that it is authentic since they are sending the same etag repeatedly for the same request.
+We detect and block third party etags as follows:
+* The first time you see a request to a 3rd party url with an etag, strip the etag header and store its value.
+* The second time you see a 3rd party request to this url, compare the new etag you get with the old one.
+     - If they are the same, this is not a tracking etag, allow etags for this url now and in the future.
+     - If they are different, do not allow etags for this url now or in the future.

-Unfortunately, chrome witholds the `if-none-match` headers from `onBeforeSendHeaders` (https://developer.chrome.com/extensions/webRequest#Life_cycle_of_requests).
-So we can't prevent the browser from revealing some data via sending cache information.
-We can still prevent 3rd parties from setting it.
+Chrome withholds the `if-none-match` headers from `onBeforeSendHeaders` (https://developer.chrome.com/extensions/webRequest#Life_cycle_of_requests).
+So we can't prevent the browser from revealing some data via sending cache information, we are only able to intercept incomming etags from sources that are not already cached.

-We should report this as a privacy bug in chrome but also sometimes 'if-none-match' is visible to extension.

-This is slightly more invasive than cookie & referer header blocking, it should probably have a seperate UI element.

 ## 301 moved permanent redirect tracking